Okerew/Neural-Web/README.md

 change updatedNeurons to neurons if using any other version than metal not only in this function but all the functions you use, that you copy from here.

+## Library Installation
+You can either install the python package from releases only unix 64x support or you can compile the neural web the one you want and then install it with the install.sh script.
+This will allow you to use the neural web as a library either from python or C/C++

 ## Building the Neural Web

 ### Recommended way (build with docker or pull from docker hub only neural web 64 cpu version though)